How our services create impact

 Research emphasises the importance of coordination and continuity of care for patients with complex needs and long term conditions.
 This evidence suggests people with multiple long term conditions can benefit from greater predictability of support (1), better experience of and satisfaction with services (2), leading to ultimately improved quality of life.

 ‘The continuity of the Stroke Association's services and the ongoing relationship with the coordinator is valued, enabling a continuous source of support whilst other services may be more time-limited.
-The companionship and rapport stroke survivors and carers had with their coordinator was important in alleviating a sense of being alone when managing recovery after stroke.’
+The companionship and rapport stroke survivors and carers had with their coordinator were important in alleviating a sense of being alone when managing recovery after stroke.’
 (3)

 Carry out a holistic needs assessment